not3zra/clause/README.md

 - Supabase **RLS policies** scope student data to the student and teacher data to rooms they own.
 - The final clue is validated on the server; collecting the last token alone does not complete a mission.

+## Key implementation decisions

+- **Teacher control before play:** generated rooms are drafts and require review/validation before publishing.
+- **Three attempts, then teaching:** a wrong free-text answer receives targeted feedback; after the third attempt, the correct answer and concise reasoning appear and the student can continue with guidance.
+- **Fairness over brittle matching:** deterministic mechanics are scored locally, while free-text judgments can be appealed and resolved by the teacher.
+- **Privacy by design:** students do not provide an email address; AI routes send only item/rubric context and the submitted answer, never learner identity data.
+- **Theme separation:** the Clause shell is a clean learning platform; Detective Office, Cursed Castle, and Sci-Fi Lab styling belongs only inside an active room player.
+- **Resilient demo behavior:** deterministic fallback content means the key learning loop remains demonstrable even when an external AI provider is unavailable.

 ## Deployment

 Clause is designed for Vercel with Supabase, Groq, Upstash, and Turnstile.
 Set the `.env.example` variables in Vercel for both Production and Preview, apply migrations before a migration-bearing release, then run the deployment smoke test.
 See the [deployment runbook](docs/DEPLOYMENT.md) for the operational checklist and rollback guidance.

+## Product and implementation notes

+See [docs/PRD.md](docs/PRD.md) for MVP requirements and [docs/UI_UX_IMPLEMENTATION.md](docs/UI_UX_IMPLEMENTATION.md) for the UI implementation notes.

 ## Contributing